patlewig/genra-hybrid/README.md

 GenRA-Hybrid
 ==============================

-Code repository supporting manuscript titled "An exploration of the use of hybrid fingerprints in Generalized Read-Across (GenRA) and their impact on predictive performance for selected *in vivo* toxicity outcomes.
+Code repository supporting manuscript titled "An exploration of the use of hybrid fingerprints in Generalized Read-Across (GenRA) and their impact on predictive performance for selected *in vivo* toxicity outcomes".

 Please cite: Leary A, Shah I, Patlewicz G. An exploration of the use of hybrid fingerprints in Generalized Read-Across (GenRA) and their impact on predictive performance for selected *in vivo* toxicity outcomes. *Computational Toxicology* **2025** https://doi.org/10.1016/j.comtox.2025.100349